dustin10/VichUploaderBundle/Resources/doc/index.md

     db_driver: orm # or mongodb
 ```

+Also you must decide if you want to use the file_system storage(default) or the gaufrette one.

+The filesystem storage is simpler to use and allows the usage of the DirectoryNamer
+interface, while Gaufrett gives you more options wrt to where you can store files.

+#### Gaufrette configuration

 In order to map configuration options to the property of the entity you first
 need to create a mapping in the bundle configuration.
 You create these mappings
 under the `mappings` key.
 Each mapping should have a unique name.
 So, if you wanted